Skip to content

 Less time (and less straining) on the toilet is one of the top reasons why bidets can help with hemorrhoids.

-But is it safe to use a bidet as an enema?
+But is it safe to use a bidet toilet as an enema?

 Yes, it is.
-Just make sure you follow a few important tips so minimize any potential risks.
+Just make sure you follow a few important tips to minimize any potential risks.

 Another bidet seat we offer with an enema wash mode is the Lotus ATS-2000.